rubyworks/fileutils2/README.md

 This program is distributed under the terms of the [BSD-2-Clause](http://www.spdx.org/licenses/BSD-2-Clause) license.

-See LICNESE.txt file for details.
+See LICENSE.txt file for details.